highchair/artinruins-com/_property/pilgrim-congregational-church.md

   - url: pilgrim-church-jh-2013-05-05.jpg
   - url: pilgrim-church-jh-2013-05-06.jpg

-imagescredit: 'Contribution from the <a href="//provlibdigital.org/islandora/object/islandora%3A10252" target="_blank">Rhode Island Photograph Collection</a> at the Providence Public Library'
+imagescredit: 'Contributions from the <a href="//provlibdigital.org/islandora/object/islandora%3A10252" target="_blank">Rhode Island Photograph Collection</a> at the Providence Public Library and from <a href="http://gusn.us/283390" target="_blank">Digital Commonwealth Massachusetts</a>'

 mostrecentimage: 2013-05-01